 Spread adhesive evenly and uniformly on the back of the tile and the subfloor using a microfibre roller.
 The tiles can be coated and allowed to dry in advance (maximum 24 hrs. before installation), however the substrate must be coated at the time of installation.

 Be sure that tiles and subfloor are completely covered.
 Allow to dry until the adhesive is clear, dry to the touch and slightly glossy.
 If you are unsure about the coverage a second coat may be applied once the first coat is dry.

 Set each tile carefully in place and use a rubber mallet to secure the tile into the adhesive.
 Install tiles within 3 hours of the floor being coated; tiles covered in advance must be installed within 1 hour.
 If installation takes more time, an additional coat of adhesive can be applied over the first coat.
 Clean tools and equipment with water before adhesive cures.

-Our Parquet Corka gluedown tiles come PU part-finished for quick finishing on site.
+Our Parquet Corka and Melaza Tiles come PU part-finished for quick finishing on site.
 We recommend finishing the flooring with WS 2K lacquer.
 This will seal the joints and make the floor water-resistant as well as improving wear resistance.

 Wait at least 24 hours after gluing down your tiles to allow the adhesive to dry completely (this may take longer depending on the temperature and relative humidity of the air) before lacquering.
 Clean the floor carefully with a damp cloth and, once dry, apply a minimum 2 coats of WS 2K lacquer according to the manufacturer’s instructions.
 For commercial areas we would recommend 3 coats.